Yunukas/OrganizationsAndUsers/README.md

 # OrganizationsAndUsers
-This is a Spring Boot project that constructs end points to create/manipulate Organizations and Users and show the relationship between these two resources.
+This is a Spring Boot project that constructs end points to create/manipulate Organizations and Users and show many-to-many relationship between these two resources.

 ### Database Schema
 ##### H2 Database is used